GP-commits/GP-commits/README.md

 ### Early years

-Sivadarsh was born in Kochi, Kerala, on 19 March 2006.
+Shivadarsh was born in Kochi, Kerala, on 19 March 2006.
 From a young age, he showed a keen interest in computers and began programming early on.

 His fascination with technology started with a personal computer at around age 11.
 He later pursued computer science at Cochin University, steadily honing his programming skills, though he has yet to achieve any groundbreaking accomplishments.